Immediate Openings for General Outpatient Services- Email our intake team or fill out our contact form

 Boston College

-Mikala received rigorous training in Exposure and Response Prevention (ERP) and Acceptance and Commitment Therapy (ACT) at McLean Hospital’s Child and Adolescent OCD Institute (OCDI Jr.) where she worked as a lead counselor and clinical research assistant.
-Following her time at McLean, she joined the New England Center as an advanced student clinician, behavior specialist, and clinical research coordinator.
-Mikala has provided care to youth and young adults across outpatient, intensive outpatient (IOP), residential, and inpatient settings.
-She is mentored and supervised by Dr. Lisa Coyne and Dr. Jason Krompinger.
+intensive outpatient (IOP), residential, and inpatient settings.
+In 2017, I received comprehensive training in Exposure and Response Prevention (ERP) and Acceptance and Commitment Therapy (ACT) at McLean Hospital’s Child and Adolescent OCD Institute (OCDI Jr.).
+During my time there, I served as a lead Community Residence Counselor/ERP Coach and Clinical Research Assistant.
+Following my time at McLean, I joined the New England Center as an Advanced Student Clinician, Behavior Specialist, and Clinical Research Coordinator.
+Additionally, I provided therapeutic care for adolescents and adults working towards eating disorder recovery at Walden.
+Currently, I am mentored and supervised by Dr. Lisa Coyne and Dr. Jason Krompinger as a full-time clinician.